thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 * New: Added filters for the From Address for admin sale notifications
 * Tweak: Improved performance of user validation in the REST API
 * Tweak: Improved edd_is_admin_page() helper function for detecting when on specific EDD admin pages
-* Tweak: Stylesheets are now registered before enqueueed
+* Tweak: Stylesheets are now registered before enqueued
 * Tweak: Moved Test Mode option to the Payment Gateways tab
 * Tweak: Earnings and sales states now incremented while in Test Mode
 * Tweak: Download Details widget now properly respects taxonomy labels